Ighareeb/Backend-Development-fCC/mongoDB-mongoose/README.md

 Model.remove() is useful to delete all the documents matching given criteria.

 ## Chain Search Query Helpers to Narrow Search Results

+If you don’t pass the callback as the last argument to Model.find() (or to the other search methods), the query is not executed.
+You can store the query in a variable for later use.
+This kind of object enables you to build up a query using chaining syntax.
+The actual db search is executed when you finally chain the method .exec().
+You always need to pass your callback to this last method.